Early Moderna coronavirus vaccine results are encouraging, company says

 An experimental vaccine against the coronavirus showed encouraging results in very early testing, triggering hoped-for immune responses in eight healthy, middle-aged volunteers, its maker announced Monday.

-The vaccine by Cambridge, Massachusetts-based Moderna Inc., generated antibodies similar to those seen in people who have recovered from COVID-19 in study volunteers who were given either a low or medium dose.
+Study volunteers given either a low or medium dose of the vaccine by Cambridge, Massachusetts-based Moderna Inc. had antibodies similar to those seen in people who have recovered from COVID-19.

 In the next phase of the study, led by the U.S. National Institutes of Health, researchers will try to determine which dose is best for a definitive experiment that they aim to start in July.

+In all, 45 people have received one or two shots of the vaccine, which was being tested at three different doses.
+The kind of detailed antibody results needed to assess responses are only available on eight volunteers so far.

-The vaccine seems safe so far, the company said.
+The vaccine seems safe, the company said, but much more extensive testing is needed to see if it remains so.
 A high dose version is being dropped after spurring some short-term side effects.

+The results have not been published and are only from the first of three stages of testing that vaccines and drugs normally undergo.
+U.S. government officials have launched a project called "Operation Warp Speed" to develop a vaccine and hopefully have 300 million doses by January.

 Early Moderna coronavirus vaccine results are encouraging, company says